PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

 ### -Uri
 Specifies the location of the repository to be registered.
-URI can be of the following URI schemas: HTTPS, HTTP, FTP, file share based.
+Uri can be of the following Uri schemas: HTTPS, HTTP, FTP, file share based.

 ```yaml
 Type: String